1.

 bill.
-Its cackling early morning choruses are unmistakable and add
+Its cackling early morning choruses are unmistakable elements of rain forest soundscape.
+Expert ventriloquists,

 Lankan artist of European descent named Pieter Cornelis de Bevere

-to illustrate his specimens.
-Later on based on these paintings this
+to illustrate it, as he did with all his other specimens.
+Later on, based on these paintings, in 1781,

-was named by the famous Johann Reinhold Forster in 1781, the man
+this bird was named by the famous Johann Reinhold Forster—the man

 who first elucidated the ‘species-area relationship’